Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Introduction

 for every connected, locally finite, quasi-transitive graph $G$ satisfying the $L^2$ boundedness condition.
 (On the other hand, Kozma and Nachmias \cite{MR2748397} proved that $\bP_{p_c}( \Rad_\mathrm{ext}(K_v) \geq r ) \asymp r^{-2}$ for percolation on $\Z^d$ with $d$ large.
 The disparity between these two results is related to the fact that random walk is diffusive on $\Z^d$ and ballistic on nonamenable graphs.)

 Let $E(K_v)$ be the set of edges that \emph{touch} (i.e., have at least one endpoint in) $K_v$, and define

 to be the exponential rate of decay of the probability that $v$ belongs to a large finite cluster (which is easily seen not to depend on the choice of $v$).
 It is a consequence of the \emph{sharpness of the phase transition} that $\zeta(p)>0$ for \emph{every} connected, locally finite, quasi-transitive graph $G$ and every $0\leq p<p_c$.
 This was first proven by Aizenman and Barsky \cite{aizenman1987sharpness} and Aizenman and Newman \cite{MR762034} (see also the closely related work of Menshikov \cite{MR852458}), and several alternative proofs are now available \cite{duminil2015new,MR3898174,1901.10363}.
 On the other hand, for \emph{supercritical} percolation on quasi-transitive graphs, it is shown in \cite{HermonHutchcroftSupercritical} that $p_c<1$ and $\zeta(p)>0$ for \emph{some} $p_c < p < 1$ if and only if $p_c<1$ and $\zeta(p)>0$ for \emph{every} $p_c < p < 1$, if and only if $G$ is nonamenable.
+(In contrast, finite supercritical clusters in $\Z^d$ have stretched-exponential volume tails \cite{MR1068308,MR1055419}.)
 Thus, for connected, locally finite, nonamenable quasi-transitive graphs, we have that $\zeta(p)>0$ if and only if $p \neq p_c$.
+(See \cite{MR4303886} for counterexamples regarding extensions of this result to dependent percolation models.)
 Note however that these arguments do not give any quantitative control on the manner in which $\zeta(p) \to 0$ as $p \to p_c$. \cref{thm:main_volume} provides such a quantitative understanding, and yields in particular the following immediate corollary.

 \begin{corollary} Let $G=(V,E)$ be a connected, locally finite, quasi-transitive graph such that $p_c(G)<p_{2\to 2}(G)$.
 Then there exists $\delta>0$ such that $\zeta(p) \asymp |p-p_c|^2$ for every $p\in (p_c-\delta,p_c+\delta)$. \end{corollary}